-The Over the Rainbow Book Listis a committee of the Gay, Lesbian, Bisexual, and Transgender Round Table (GLBTRT) of the American Library Association (ALA).
+The Over the Rainbow Book List is a committee of the Rainbow Round Table (RRT) of the American Library Association (ALA).
 OTR creates an annual, annotated bibliography of books for general adult readers aged 18 years or older that have commendable literary quality and significant, authentic lesbian, gay, bisexual, transgender, queer, or questioning (LGBTQIA+) content.
-OTR will work with the Stonewall Book Awards Committees, Rainbow Book List Committee, GLBTRT News Committee, and creators of subject bibliographies to promote the improved quality and accessibility of LGBTQIA+literature.
+OTR will work with the Stonewall Book Awards Committees, Rainbow Book List Committee, RRT News Committee, and creators of subject bibliographies to promote the improved quality and accessibility of LGBTQIA+literature.

 Each annual bibliography will cover books published within the assigned calendar year or between July 1 and December 31 of the previous calendar year.
 OTR will release the list of titles by the end of the American Library Association (ALA) Midwinter Meeting, usually held in January.